Neuroimmunology

 Although cerebellar stroke typically presents with a sudden onset, some patients do not report an acute onset and visit the hospital only a few days after symptom onset, complaining mainly of dizziness, vertigo, vomiting, or mild instability.
 Thus, the differential diagnosis of a gradual worsening of symptoms over a period of a few days should also include cerebellar stroke (diagnosed on MR imaging).

-Paraneoplastic cerebellar degeneration is sometimes preceded by prodromal clinical symptoms such as nausea, vomiting, and dizziness, resembling viral infection-related disease.
+Paraneoplastic cerebellar degeneration is sometimes preceded by prodromal clinical symptoms such as nausea, vomiting, and dizziness, resembling a viral infection-related disease.
 Subsequently, patients show gait ataxia, which is followed by pancerebellar involvement.
-A definite diagnosis is based on (1) confirmation of the presence of cancer, which develops within 5 years of diagnosis of cerebellar ataxia (in most patients the cancer will be detected within the first 2 years), or (2) appearance of well-characterized onconeural antibodies.
-The use of whole-body PET scan is essential in distinguishing between paraneoplastic and nonparaneoplastic immune ataxias.
+A definite diagnosis is based on (1) confirmation of the presence of cancer, which develops within 5 years of diagnosis of cerebellar ataxia (in most patients, the cancer will be detected within the first 2 years), or (2) appearance of well-characterized onconeural antibodies.
+The use of a whole-body PET scan is essential in distinguishing between paraneoplastic and nonparaneoplastic immune ataxias.

-The association with other autoimmune diseases, such as thyroiditis, type 1 diabetes mellitus, pernicious anemia, and Sjogren syndrome is common.
+The association with other autoimmune diseases, such as thyroiditis, type 1 diabetes mellitus, pernicious anemia, and Sjögren syndrome, is common.
 The HLA type DQ2 is detected in the majority of patients with gluten ataxia or primary autoimmune cerebellar ataxia.

 Clue to diagnosis.
 Although the etiology is diverse, non-paraneoplastic immune-mediated cerebellar ataxias share common clinical manifestations.
 The onset of cerebellar ataxias is usually acute/subacute, and it can be chronic or insidious.
 The presence of other autoimmune disorders in the patient or in first-degree relatives may be relevant.
 The main ataxic feature is gait ataxia, which hinders standing and steady walking.
 Other manifestations include variable degrees of limb incoordination, dysarthria, and nystagmus.
 MRI can be normal or show atrophy mainly in the vermis, depending on the duration of the disease.
-Pleocytosis or oligoclonal bands are sometimes observed in the CSF (98).
-Studies have highlighted the potential usefulness of MR spectroscopy as a sensitive biological marker of the response to treatment in patients with cerebellar ataxia (45; 49).
-The ratio N-acetylaspartate/creatine area is decreased in patients with immune-mediated cerebellar ataxias.
+Pleocytosis or oligoclonal bands are sometimes observed in the CSF (47).
+Studies have highlighted the potential usefulness of MR spectroscopy as a sensitive biological marker of the response to treatment in patients with cerebellar ataxia (22; 24).
+The ratio of N-acetylaspartate/creatine area is decreased in patients with immune-mediated cerebellar ataxias.

 Autoantibodies.
-Analysis of autoantibodies can be a good tool for the diagnosis of immune-mediated cerebellar ataxias (38; 93; 92; 97; 98; 48; 52) (Table 2).
+Analysis of autoantibodies can be a good tool for the diagnosis of immune-mediated cerebellar ataxias (45; 44; 46; 47; 23; 27) (Table 2).

 Characterized autoantibodies, suggestive of a specific etiology in immune-mediated cerebellar ataxias | |